IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.1 Image Display

-The Image Display is responsible for presenting patients' studies and relevant information to the user so that the user can make diagnostic decisions on the studies.
+The Image Display presents patients' studies and relevant information to the user so that the user can make diagnostic decisions on the studies.

 The Image Display provides tools for the user to navigate images in a study.
 It may include a worklist component that let the user select studies to read.
 It may also include tools to create evidence data such as annotations, key images, etc.